innoq/architecture-antipatterns/case_studies/generic_product_model_for_12_insurance_products.md

-# Generic Product model for 12 insurance products
+# Generic Product model for 12 insurance products ✅
+*Autor: Felix*

 ## Description
 When developing a replacement for an old insurance system based on COBOL and hirarchic databases, a decision was made to use a generic product modeling system.